HomeSite Map

 With the above mentioned “20 Greatest Hits” album long out-of-print, and in the throes of the compact disc era, the CD “Beatles 1” was released on November 13th, 2000.
 With “Help!” nestled in among all these chart toppers, the set couldn’t help but sell over 31 million copies worldwide and 11 million copies in the US alone as of 2017.
 A remastered version of this album was released in September of 2011, and a newly mixed version was released on November 6th, 2015.

-Sensing the desire to hear all of The Beatles music the way it was heard in the sixties, Capitol was more than happy to oblige.
+Sensing the desire to hear all of The Beatles music the way it was heard in the '60s, Capitol was more than happy to oblige.
 The April 11th, 2006 released “The Capitol Albums, Vol. 2” was the second box set they produced which, this time around, featured all four Beatles albums released in 1965 in the original stereo and mono formats that we heard them in back then.
 Therefore, the soundtrack album “Help!” was preserved in its entirety, Ken Thorne instrumentals and all.

 To help promote the “Help!”
 DVD that was released on November 6th, 2007, Capitol issued a “7 Song Radio Sampler” that featured all the tracks contained in the movie, including the title track of course.
 This hard-to-find promotional disc is handsomely packaged and is a nice addition to the Beatlemaniacs collection – if he can find it.